jthf/SingaporeRealEstate/README.md

 ![](/images/Chart_2_PSF_vs_District_Map.jpg)

-From the geographical map, we observe that:
+From the geographical map, I observe that:
 * District 7, 8 and 9 tend to have high average psf while district 25 appear to have the lowest average psf
 * It is not surprising to see that most of the houses in district 9 are bigger since earlier it was uncovered that there is a high concentration of condominiums up for sale in district 9; this alludes to suppliers of condominiums building houses that are larger than average to meet the needs of wealthier buyers